What can only one invisible to the eye crack in the heat exchanger lead to? How to detect it and how to avoid expensive equipment repairs?

 Testing

-The device will fix the location and size of the defect, as well as the rate of hydrogen molecules leakage in the damaged plate.
+4. The integrity tester will fix the location and size of the defect, as well as the rate of hydrogen molecules leakage in the damaged plate.

 Report